-While not essential, broadband is now a common element for modern living.
-Everything happens online — from paying bills through to organising catch-ups with friends.
-Even sharing photos happens more online now than with printed pictures.
-So while it’s not essential for seniors to have broadband, it sure can make life easier.
-And there are some great deals out there.
+Internet is now a common element in modern living.
+Everything happens online — from paying bills through to catching up with friends.
+So while it’s not essential for seniors to have broadband, it sure can make life easier – and there are some great deals out there.

-But the first step to knowing what a great deal looks like is knowing what you need from it.
+The first step to knowing what a great deal looks like is knowing what you need from it.
 There’s little point in paying big bucks for heaps of high-speed data if you’re just going to be reading the occasional email.
-Likewise, it might not be worth sacrificing speed and data — and missing out on streaming TV and video calls — all for the sake of saving a few dollars a month?
+Likewise, it might not be worth sacrificing speed and data — and missing out on streaming TV and video calls — all for the sake of saving a few bucks a month.

 So it’s important to know what you will be using your broadband connection for, what you’re willing to pay, and then work backwards from there.

-While everybody will have different needs from a broadband deal, there are some common elements.
+While everybody – from casual users to gamers – will have different needs from an internet deal, there are some common elements.